-Prerequisites: HCA 101 and ENG 103
+Prerequisites: HCA 101 and ENG 103.
+Prerequisites for PHA majors: PHA 101 and ENG 103.

 This course introduces and describes the healthcare delivery system and the resources that comprise it.
 Topics include the theoretical basis for the system, its history and development, as well as its overall planning, organization, management, evaluation, quality, professions, and its major health policy issues.